AaltoSciComp/scicomp-docs/aalto/zulip.rst

 student and chat privacy.

 The primary distinguishing feature of Zulip is **topics**, which allows one to make order out of a huge number of messages.
+By using topics, you can narrow to a certain thread of conversation (while not hiding all the older conversations from the main view).

 Basics
 ------

-There are various ways to follow:
+Once we have the topics, there are various ways to follow:

-* **Recent topics**, to see which *topics* have new information.
+* **Recent topics**, to see which topics have new information.

 * **All messages**, to see everything that is being posted efficiently.

-* **Per topic (or stream)**, when you click on a topic or stream name.
-  Then you narrow down to a particular thread.
+* **Per topic (or stream)**, when you click on a topic or stream name or select it from the sidebar.
+Then you narrow down to a particular thread and see only those messages in order.

 * The first is better to manage a flood of information (see what's new, click on relevant stuff, ignore all the rest).
 The second is